t2v/play2-auth/README.md

 Installation
 ---------------------------------------

-Add a dependency declaration into your `Build.scala` or `build.sbt` file:
+Add dependency declarations into your `Build.scala` or `build.sbt` file:

 * __for Play2.2.x__

         "jp.t2v" %% "play2.auth"      % "0.11.0-SNAPSHOT",
         "jp.t2v" %% "play2.auth.test" % "0.11.0-SNAPSHOT" % "test"

+Add a resolver into your `Build.scala` or `build.sbt` file:

+        resolvers += "Sonatype Snapshots"  at "https://oss.sonatype.org/content/repositories/snapshots"

 For example your `Build.scala` might look like this: